School board membership 101: How to run & get elected

 How to Run for a School Board (With 7 Steps)

-School board members are usually selected by a public vote in alignment with school district policy, typically every two to four years.
-School boards can contain between five and fifteen members who are either elected by a majority or plurality voting system.
-In the former, a runner has to receive more than 50% of the vote to win.
-In the latter, the runner with the highest number of votes receives school board membership.
+School board members are usually selected by a public vote in alignment with school district policy, typically every three to four years.
+School boards can contain between three and twenty-five members who are either elected by a majority or plurality voting system.
+In the former, a candidate has to receive more than 50% of the vote to win.
+In the latter, the candidate with the highest number of votes receives school board membership.

-Running for a school board is actually a lot like running a political campaign.
+Running for a school board is a political campaign.
 Candidates can use the following steps to get started.

 Before filing paperwork or starting a campaign, school board candidates should first verify their eligibility.
-To be eligible, candidates must meet basic requirements, including being at least 18 years of age and a registered voter, living within the district, and not being a convicted felon or a district employee.
+To be eligible, candidates must meet basic requirements, typically including being at least 18 years of age and a registered voter, living within the district, and not being a convicted felon or a district employee at the start of the term.

-Eligibility requirements vary by state, so candidates should make sure that they meet all the qualifications for the district they’re running in.
+Eligibility requirements vary by state, so candidates should make sure that they meet all the qualifications for the district in which they plan to run.

-Districts are divided into different zones.
+Districts can be divided into different zones.
 Candidates can run to represent a specific zone, or they can run at large, which means they’ll represent the entire community.
 Once they’ve verified that they’re eligible to run, candidates should choose which part of their community they’ll represent while on the board.
-This can not only impact what issues the candidate will prioritize but also who will vote on their school board membership.
+This can impact not only what issues the candidate will prioritize but also who will vote on their school board membership.

 Candidates need to be able to explain why they’re running for the school board.
 These should connect with the voters of the geographic area the candidate is representing, but they should also be achievable.
 Successful candidates run on their higher-level vision for the district, not on specific issues, like teacher salaries, that might ultimately be out of their reach.

-How to file to run for school board varies by state, but regardless of where they live, candidates should plan on filling out a lot of paperwork.
+How to file to run for school board varies by state, but regardless of where they live, candidates should plan on filling out paperwork and getting it notarized.
 Each document must be filled out according to district timelines and processes.
-Candidates should get in touch with their local election offices and their local school district to ensure they don’t miss a deadline.
+Candidates should get in touch with their local election offices and their local school district to ensure they comply with deadlines.

 Most school districts require that candidates at least file the following:

 - Financial Disclosure: This form declares any potential conflicts of interest pursuant to the state’s ethics laws.
-Ultimately, this disclosure verifies that the candidate will not receive direct financial benefit from board decisions.
+Ultimately, this disclosure indicates a campaign treasurer and certifies that the candidate will publicly identify all donations.

 - Clean Criminal History: Candidates must present either a criminal history record or an affidavit stating that they have a clean criminal background.